League of Legends vs Dota 2 – Which Community Is More Toxic?

 Ping the hell out of them

-Whenever you feel like someone is overlooking something important and don’t have the time to flame them in chat, you can always ping them like a madman.
-Make sure you’re disruptive enough to prevent them from actually focusing on whatever they are doing and pay attention to you.
-You know, like a 0.5-year old!
+Whenever you feel like someone is overlooking something crucial and don’t have the time to type in chat, you can always ping them like a madman.
+Make sure you’re disruptive enough to prevent them from actually focusing by pinging on top of their hero.

 Go full Picasso on the minimap